 Cardiovascular/pulmonary system: all completed in a resting state: heart rate, respiratory rate, blood pressure, presence of edema

 Integumentary system: skin pliability or texture, skin integrity, scars, skin color

 Musculoskeletal system: gross symmetry during standing, sitting, and activities; gross range of motion; gross strength; height and weight

 Neuromuscular system: gross coordinated movement (balance, gait, locomotion, transfers, transitions), gross motor function (motor control, motor learning)

 Communication and language: the ability to make needs known

 Affect: the patient responds with expected emotional/behavioral responses

 Cognition: consciousness, orientation to person, place, and time

 Learning style: learning preferences (listening, reading, pictures, demonstration, other), learning barriers, and education needs

 Figure 15-1 is an example of a form that can be used to record Systems Review.
-The Systems Review is also used to plan the rest of the ...
+The Systems Review is also used to plan the rest ...